-Discharges of stormwater from areas on tribal lands; construction on tribal lands is regulated by a federal permit.
+3. Discharges of stormwater from areas on tribal lands; construction on tribal lands is regulated by a federal permit.

-Discharges of stormwater within the Lake Tahoe Hydrologic Unit.
-The Lahontan Regional Water Board has adopted its own permit to regulate stormwater discharges from construction activity in the Lake Tahoe Hydrologic Unit (Regional Water Board 6SLT).
-Owners of construction sites in this watershed must apply for the Lahontan Regional Water Board permit rather than the statewide Construction General Permit.
+4. Discharges of stormwater within the Lake Tahoe Hydrologic Unit.
+The Lahontan Regional Water Board has adopted its own permit to regulate stormwater discharges from construction activity in the Lake Tahoe Hydrologic Unit.
+Owners of construction sites in this watershed must apply for the Lahontan Regional Water Board permit rather than the statewide Construction Stormwater General Permit.
 Construction sites within the Lahontan region must also comply with the Lahontan Region Project Guideline for Erosion Control (R6T-2016-0010).

-Construction activity that disturbs less than one acre of land surface, unless part of a larger common plan of development or the sale of one or more acres of disturbed land surface.
+5. Construction activity that disturbs less than one acre of land surface, unless part of a larger common plan of development or the sale of one or more acres of disturbed land surface.